gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/setup.md

 * Install the SQL Agent Jobs

 * Open the Visual Studio 2017 SSAS Tabular Solution and Deploy it to the Tabular instance of your choice
+ * If your tabular instance is on the SAME server as your Central Server's SQL engine, you are done
  * If your Tabular instance is NOT on the Central Server runnin the SQL engine, <br>
   you will need to alter the DataSource of the Tabular Model to point to the SQL Database '''ServerTrace_DW'''